Benjamin-Schaap/Crown-of-the-Gods-Stat-Tweeter/README.md

 Script that logs into a COTG account, reads the resource levels, rank, score and then tweets them out.

-The user will need to supply the COTG and Twitter log in details for the scrip to work.
+The user will need to supply the COTG and Twitter log in details during the first run.
+After that the script will remember them for convenience.

 An example Tweet would look like this: